jaredwray/cacheable/README.md

 #### Custom Stores

-You can use your own custom store by creating one with the same API as the build-in redis and memory stores.
+You can use your own custom store by creating one with the same API as the build-in memory stores (such as a redis or memcached store).
 To use your own store, you can either pass in an instance of it, or pass in the path to the module.

 E.g.,